AdamMatheus/AdamMatheus/README.md

 **Personal Stuffs:**

-- 👨🏽‍💻 I have completed Frontend Development courese in 4 months and I'm currently studying on  Backend Development;
+- 👨🏽‍💻 I have completed Fullstack Development courese and I'm currently studying on Next.js;
 - 🌱 I'm currently learning Everything;
 - 👯 I'm looking to collaborate.... ;
 - 🤔 I'm looking for help with statistics ;